lucaseckes/ADA_Project/README.md

 -Which countries consume more locally? : https://openfactfoodada.github.io/part3/

+(Just in case: one of the group member had sometimes difficulties to display the first graph of the first web page using Safari.
+In this ever happens to you, juste use chrome: it always worked perfectly on it.)

 ## Contribution of group members:

 Lucas: Third part of the project (which countries consume more locally: data crawling, calculating distances, pie chart, maps, preliminary data analysis)